git-moss/ConvertWithMoss/README-FORMATS.md

 # Source formats

-The following multisample formats can be the source of a conversion.
+The following multisample formats are supported.

+## 1010music blackbox, tangerine, bitbox

+This format is simply called a *preset*.
+A preset contains 16 slots and each slot can either contain a simple sample or a complex multi-sample.
+All presets need to be placed in the *Presets* folder on the SD-card.
+The main information of a preset is stored in a file which is always called *preset.xml*.
+This file is located in a folder with the name of the preset (eg. /Presets/MyLovelyPiano/preset.xml).

+The related samples can be anywhere on the SD-card, if referenced accordingly in the preset.xml file.
+But to make the handling easier, the output of this tool puts all sample files in the same folder as the preset.xml file.
+Therefore, only one folder needs to be copied to the Presets folder on the SD-card.

+There is an option to set the *Interpolation Quality*.
+Setting it to *High* requires a bit more processing power on the 1010music devices.

+There are the same options as with [WAV files](#wav-files) to write the different chunk information.
+It is suggested to leave them all enabled.

+If the format is selected as the source, there are two things to consider:

+* One or multiple slots contain a multi-sample: for each of the multi-samples a file in the destination format is created.
+* All slots contain only single samples: one file in the destination format is created which combines all 16 slots.
+The notes are from 36 upwards if not configured differently in the preset.

+There are currently no metadata fields (category, creator, etc.) specified in the format.
+Therefore, information is stored and retrieved from Broadcast Audio Extension chunks in the WAV files.
+If noch such chunks are present the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV for an explanation).

 ## Akai MPC Keygroups / Drum

 A MPC Keygroup or MPC Drum setup is stored in a folder.
 It contains a description file (.xpm) and the sample files (.WAV).
 Both keygroup and drum types are supported.

 There are currently no metadata fields (category, creator, etc.) specified in the format.
-Therefore, the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).
+Therefore, information is stored and retrieved from Broadcast Audio Extension chunks in the WAV files.
+If noch such chunks are present the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV for an explanation).

+Other restrictions are:

+* A round robin keygroup can only contain up to 4 layers (groups).
+An error is displayed in this case but the file is converted anyway.
+* Only 128 keygroups are allowed.
+An error is displayed in this case but the file is written anyway but might not be loadable.

-## Bitwig Studio multisample
+## Multisample Format (Bitwig Studio, Presonus Studio One)

-The parser can read all information from Bitwig Studio multi-samples except the group color, select and parameter 1 to 3, which are not mappable.

-A Bitwig multisample file is a zip archive which contains all samples in WAV format and a metadata file in XML format.
+This open format is currently supported by the stock sampler in Bitwig Studio and Presonus Studio One.
+A multisample file is a zip archive which contains all samples in WAV format and a metadata file in XML format.
+It supports multiple groups, key and velocity crossfades as well as several metadata information: creator, sound category and keywords.

+The parser supports all information from the format except the group color and select parameters 1 to 3, which are not mappable.

 This converter supports (split) stereo uncompressed and IEEE float 32 bit formats for the WAV files.

 ## DecentSampler